jmtodaro/tor-blog-data/markdown/blog/2009-02-19-one-cell-enough.md

 <!-- more -->

+Tomorrow there's a talk at Black Hat DC by Xinwen Fu on an active attack that can allow traffic confirmation in Tor.
+He calls it a "[replay attack](http://www.cs.uml.edu/~xinwenfu/paper/ICC08_Fu.pdf)", whereas we called it a "tagging attack" in the original Tor paper, but let's look at how it actually works.

+First, remember the basics of how Tor provides anonymity.
+Tor clients [route their traffic](https://www.torproject.org/images/htw2.png) over several ([usually three](https://wiki.torproject.org/noreply/TheOnionRouter/TorFAQ#VariablePathLength)) relays, with the goal that no single relay gets to learn both where the user is (call her Alice) and what site she's reaching (call it Bob).

+The Tor design [doesn't try to protect](https://www.torproject.org/svn/trunk/doc/design-paper/tor-design.html#subsec:threat-model) against an attacker who can see or measure both traffic going into the Tor network and also traffic coming out of the Tor network.
+That's because if you can see both flows, some [simple statistics](http://freehaven.net/anonbib/#danezis:pet2004) let you decide whether they match up.

 Because we aim to let people browse the web, we can't afford the extra overhead and hours of additional delay that are used in high-latency mix networks like [Mixmaster](http://freehaven.net/anonbib/#mixmaster-spec) or [Mixminion](http://freehaven.net/anonbib/#minion-design) to slow this attack.
 That's why Tor's security is all about trying to decrease the chances that an adversary will end up in the right positions to see the traffic flows.

 The way we generally explain it is that Tor tries to protect against traffic analysis, where an attacker tries to learn whom to investigate, but Tor can't protect against traffic confirmation (also known as end-to-end correlation), where an attacker tries to confirm a hypothesis by monitoring the right locations in the network and then doing the math.